facebookarchive/sublime-react/README.md

 After making changes to snippet files, run `npm install && npm run build-docs` to automatically generate this document from source.

+### Contributor License Agreement

+Contributions are very welcome, but we ask that you please fill out our [CLA](https://code.facebook.com/cla) in order for us to accept your pull request.